-The fund aligns with Norselab's proprietary impact philosophy, "Meaningfulness", underpinned by Norselab's "Meaningfulness Policy".
+The fund aligns with Norselab's proprietary impact philosophy, "Meaningfulness", as well as Norselab's "Meaningfulness policy".
 The policy describes Norselab's 10 principles for meaningful investments.
 This includes using the SDGs as a strategic framework to create a net positive impact, adopting long-term investment perspectives, taking active ownership through engagement with issuers, and committing issuers to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact.

-Meaningfulness is built on three core pillars that describe the characteristics of the issuers the fund aims to invest in.
+Meaningfulness is built on three core pillars that describe the characteristics of the issuers the fund will invest in.